torchtarget/FileOrganizerLLM/README.md

 `--top-n` and specify the model and provider just like when generating the folder summaries.
 If none of the vector matches exceed a chosen similarity threshold, the file will remain unmapped.
 Control this with `--min-sim`.
+If a `file_mappings.json` already exists, it is loaded and reused so that previous suggestions are preserved and only new files are analyzed.

 ### Reorganization planning